mittalramsharan/sessionmon/trunk/sessionmon/SessionMon/doc/readme.txt

 http://code.google.com/p/sessionmon/

 What is SessionMon?

+SessionMon is a utility that lets you analyze, test and monitor Servlet sessions at any point in your application's workflow.
+With this tool, fixing your HTTP session related bugs, performance lag, memory over usage, and replication issue are much less painful.

-SessionMon is a quick and easy way to monitor and test Servlet sessions at any point in your application's workflow.
-To get started, all you need to do is download sessionmon.jar file and deploy SessionMonServlet.
+Using SessionMon is quick and easy.
+To get started, all you need to do is download sessionmon.zip file and deploy SessionMon Servlet in your application.
 Sweet!
 Requirements

     * Java Runtime Environment version 1.4 and above